altocodenl/cell/readme.md

 The LLM can be provided through an API token or offered as a service, but in the end, it doesn't really matter.
 What matters are the twin intelligences of user and LLM used to paint a picture of data in cell.

+The key insight carried from the [shell](https://en.wikipedia.org/wiki/Shell_(computing)) is that the the calls sent to cell, whether they originate from the LLM or from the user, are indistinguishable.

 ## The data representation: `fourdata`

 The starting point of any digital information system is information, or data.
 We program computers because they're able to store extremely large amounts of data, transform it extremely quickly and with extremely low error rates, and transmit data exceedingly quickly.
 Programming can and should only be concerned with data.